-Tutorial: Extending Docker and Nginx to Host Multiple Websites with SSL
+Tutorial: Using Docker and Nginx to host multiple websites with SSL

 In one of our most popular tutorials—Using Docker and Nginx to Host Multiple Websites—I covered how you can use the

 nginx-proxy Docker container to host multiple websites or web apps on a single VPS using different containers.